auth0/docs/articles/appliance/infrastructure/faq.md

 #### How is the Auth0 software installed?

-The PSaaS Appliance is a managed service that is deployed as [virtual machine images or templates](/appliance/infrastructure/virtual-machines) and runs on your network, so there is no traditional software installation involved.
+The PSaaS Appliance is a managed service that is deployed as [virtual machines](/appliance/infrastructure/virtual-machines) and runs on your network, so there is no traditional software installation involved.

 Deployment of each PSaaS Appliance node is a manual process that must be performed by Auth0 Managed Service Engineers.